shawlab-moffitt/PATH-SURVEYOR-Suite/4-Pathway-Connectivity-App/README.md

 * **Comprehensive Gene Set File:**
   * This is a provided file [Comprehensive_GeneSet.RData](https://github.com/shawlab-moffitt/Pathway-Connectivity/blob/main/GeneSet_Data/Comprehensive_GeneSet.RData)
   * This is for use in the back end and provides the genes for the gene sets that are input.
-  * The gene set names should match the ones provdide when running the PATH-SURVEYORS-Pipeline
+  * The gene set names should match the ones provdide when running the PATH-SURVEYOR-Pipeline
     * If you ran the pipeline with a user provided gene set the genes for those gene sets will unlikely be found to compare distance between gene sets.

 * **User Provided List of Gene Sets (.txt/.tsv):**
   * The only requirements for the file is that it it tab delimited and teh first column is the list of gene sets.
     * The file will work if there is only one column or multiple, the app will only use the first column
-  * This input should be a subset of the table that was output from the [PATH-SURVEYORS-Pipeline](https://github.com/shawlab-moffitt/PATH-SURVEYORS-Pipeline)
+  * This input should be a subset of the table that was output from the [PATH-SURVEYOR-Pipeline](https://github.com/shawlab-moffitt/PATH-SURVEYOR-Pipeline)
   * It is recommended to take the top 50-1000 number of significant and high-risk gene sets (rows) from the comprehensive table that is output from the pipeline
     * The table should be pre filtered to have gene sets with a hazard ratio > 1 and a P.value < 0.05.
     * Please note that large input files will take longer for the app to process
-  * Example Input files are provided [here](https://github.com/shawlab-moffitt/Pathway-Connectivity/tree/main/Example_File_Inputs), these are files that were ouput from the example run of the [PATH-SURVEYORS-Pipeline](https://github.com/shawlab-moffitt/PATH-SURVEYORS-Pipeline) with the 50 MSigDB Hallmark Gene sets, with and without the use of the "Responder" covariate.
+  * Example Input files are provided [here](https://github.com/shawlab-moffitt/Pathway-Connectivity/tree/main/Example_File_Inputs), these are files that were ouput from the example run of the [PATH-SURVEYOR-Pipeline](https://github.com/shawlab-moffitt/PATH-SURVEYOR-Pipeline) with the 50 MSigDB Hallmark Gene sets, with and without the use of the "Responder" covariate.

  * **Gene Annotation File (Optional):**
   * A tab delimited file with gene symbols as the first column followed by annotation columns
-  * It is recommended to use the output from the raw gene expression run of the [PATH-SURVEYORS pipeline](https://github.com/shawlab-moffitt/PATH-SURVEYORS-Pipeline)
+  * It is recommended to use the output from the raw gene expression run of the [PATH-SURVEYOR pipeline](https://github.com/shawlab-moffitt/PATH-SURVEYOR-Pipeline)
     * Though any file where the first column is gene symbols will do
-    * An example file from a raw gene expression run of the PATH-SURVEYORS pipeline](https://github.com/shawlab-moffitt/PATH-SURVEYORS-Pipeline) with the PAN ICI iAtlas Skin Cancer data to use for input can be found here: [Pan_ICI_iAtlas_Skin_OS_Genes_coxh_ranked_ForAnnotationInput.txt](https://github.com/shawlab-moffitt/Pathway-Connectivity/blob/main/Example_File_Inputs/Pan_ICI_iAtlas_Skin_OS_Genes_coxh_ranked_ForAnnotationInput.txt)
+    * An example file from a raw gene expression run of the PATH-SURVEYOR pipeline](https://github.com/shawlab-moffitt/PATH-SURVEYOR-Pipeline) with the PAN ICI iAtlas Skin Cancer data to use for input can be found here: [Pan_ICI_iAtlas_Skin_OS_Genes_coxh_ranked_ForAnnotationInput.txt](https://github.com/shawlab-moffitt/Pathway-Connectivity/blob/main/Example_File_Inputs/Pan_ICI_iAtlas_Skin_OS_Genes_coxh_ranked_ForAnnotationInput.txt)
   * There is a table that can be used for annotation of genes by the user in the "Gene Clusters and Annotation" tab
   * This starts as a three column tables of gene set names and clusters repeating for each gene within the gene set
     * The annotation file uploaded will merge the two tables by gene symbol